zupo/awesome-pytest-speedup/README.md

 * List them with `pytest --trace-config`
 * Disable with `pytest -p no:doctest`

-* I usually only disable the legacy ones: `-p no:pastebin -p no:nose -p no:doctest`
+There is not much speedup to gain here, so I usually only disable the legacy ones: `-p no:pastebin -p no:nose -p no:doctest`

 ## Be picky!

 Hot take: you don't *always* have to run all tests:

 * [`pytest-skip-slow`](https://pypi.org/project/pytest-skip-slow/) Skip known slow tests by adding the `@pytest.mark.slow` decorator.
-Do it on local dev and potentially on CI branches.
-Run all tests on main CI run with `--slow`.
+Do it on local dev and potentially in CI branch runs.
+Run all tests in main CI run with `--slow`.
 * [`pytest-incremental`](https://pypi.org/project/pytest-incremental/) analyses your codebase & file modifications between test runs to decide which tests need to be run.
-Useful for local development, but also in CI: only run the full suite after diff-suite is green.
+Useful for local development, but also in CI: only run the full suite after diff-suite is green, and save some CPU minutes.
 * [`pytest-testmon`](https://pypi.org/project/pytest-testmon/) does the same, but using [a smarter algorithm](https://testmon.org/determining-affected-tests.html) that includes looking into coverage report to decide which tests should run for a certain line change.

 # How do you write your tests?